 Student Handbook

 The Johnson College Student Handbook is accessible through the Johnson College student portal via a link in the Student section.
 The handbook is available to all students to explain assistance, regulations, organizations, and facilities.
-Students are expected to know and follow the standards of conduct established by Johnson College.
-Those standards can be reviewed in the Student Handbook.
+Students are expected to know and follow the standards of conduct established by Johnson College, which are found in the Student Handbook.
 It is the responsibility of the student to read the Handbook entirely and to comply with all regulations.

 Resource Center

-The Johnson College Resource Center, located in the Moffat Student Center, complements the curriculum of both the academic and technology areas.
-The collection offers students the resources necessary to research trade and technical issues that pertain to their fields of study.
-The Resource Center also provides the use of online computer services, course reserves, current textbooks, daily newspapers, wireless access, and black and white/color printing.
-Computers are equipped with the latest available Microsoft Windows and Office Suite.
-Areas for traditional, relaxed, and group study are available.
+The Johnson College Resource Center, located in the Moffat Student Center, supports both academic and technical programs by providing essential research materials.
+Students can access resources related to their fields of study, including trade and technical information.
+The center offers online computer services, course reserves, current textbooks, daily newspapers, wireless internet, and black-and-white or color printing.
+Computers are equipped with the latest Microsoft Windows and Office Suite.
+Additionally, the Resource Center features spaces for both individual and group study.

 For a full list of databases, please see the Resource Center website.
 In addition, Johnson College holds a partnership with the Scranton Public Library, one of the six libraries making up the greater Lackawanna County Library System.
 For more information on services provided via this partnership, contact the Resource Center.